Facel3ssR0nin/l10n-xml-values-comparator/README.md

 Tool for comparing strings  from 2 xml files by using levenshtein method and partial key values equality

 ## Usage
+Control accurance by changing "similarity" value (the less value - more inaccurate results, but less values skipped)

 There are three main executable methods.

 ### ExecuteConverter